Prosthesis Cover for Football

 Advanced Product Design, Spring 2019

-Luggage reimagined as furniture we travel with, able to make travel spaces home.
-Luggage then should provide comfort with organic, familiar materials and forms to people immersed in a fast-paced, technology driven environment.
+Reimagining luggage as furniture we travel with, able to make travel spaces home.
+Designed to provide comfort with organic, familiar materials and forms to people immersed in a fast-paced, technology driven environment.
 This concept draws from one of the most recognizable moments in furniture, mid-century modern, by utilizing its materials and manufacturing techniques.

 Lighting Design, Fall 2021